walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 ...
 myBlockBreakListener.unregister();
 ```
-## Keeping Score - Lookup tables in Javascript
+## Keeping Score - Lookup tables in JavaScript

 In the *Event-Driven Programming* section, I defined a function which
 displayed a message to players every time they broke a block.
 Imagine
 if I wanted to keep a count of how many blocks each player has broken?
-This is where Javascript's Objecct literals come in handy.
+This is where JavaScript's Objecct literals come in handy.
 An object
 literal in javascript is simply a way of creating a new Object
 on-the-fly in your code.
 This is an example...